tomasbasham/dominos/README.rst

 This will return a ``Menu`` object that can be search by item name or alternatively indexed by item ID.
 The menu item name must be spelled correctly but is not cases-sensitive.
-If the item is found io the menu then an ``Item`` object will be returned which may be added to the basket:
+If the item is found in the menu then an ``Item`` object will be returned which may be added to the basket:

 .. code:: python